PubInv/templokilo/README.md

 In particular, this response was made in response to the invasion of the Ukraine by Russia and the potential need for making a journalistic record of that event.

+## Other Features Needed

+1. The ability to enter brief descriptions
+2. The ability to tag entries
+3. We may need to make an app for a smartphone that can take a picture and send it directly to the database.
+4. We need a security model.
+Although the idea is to provide free and open software as well as functionality, we may need to implement some sort of anti-vandalism features.
+At a minimum, a user must be free to install a private secure instance.

 ## Basic Technology

 The web page use the geolocation feature now built in to most browsers and accessible via JavaScript.